 If the heat application demands a temperature lower than 100 C, then using a hairdryer is not advisable in such cases.

 - You can definitely not melt paint using a hair dryer so they can’t be used in such cases.
-Heat guns shouldn’t be used for tasks which involve lesser temperatures than 200 C. Their lowest temperature is 150 C but it is better if you use it for temperatures above 200-250 C.
+Heat guns shouldn’t be used for tasks that involve lesser temperatures less than 200 C. Their lowest temperature is 150 C but it is better if you use it for temperatures above 200-250 C.